PacktPublishing/Learning-ASP.NET-Core-2.0/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

 All the code files are placed in their respective code folders.
-Chapters 1 to 3 do not have any code files.
+Chapters 1, 2, and 3 do not have any code files.

 The code will look like the following:
 ```